-JEAN & RITA (& PARTNERS) For organizing the Barbecue
+JEAN & RITA (and Partners) For organising the Barbecue.

-Thank you to everyone who helped with the setting up of the Show during the morning and those who intend to help tidy up at the end of this very busy day.
+Thank you to all who made very generous donations to provide prizes for our raffle and to everyone who helped with the setting up of the Show this morning and those who intend to help tidy up at the end of this very busy day.

 10.00am to 1.45pm Staging of exhibits.
 No staging will be allowed after 1.45pm,

 2.00pm to 4.30pm Judging.
-Only Judges and Stewards allowed in the exhibition area.
+(Only Judges and Stewards allowed in the exhibition areas).